codenotary/codenotary.io/pages/terms-of-service/metrics-and-logs-perpetual-agreement.md

     support fees at the termination date will be refunded based on the unexpired portion of the annual term.
 Unless otherwise stated herein, CodeNotary may at any time terminate these terms if:

-        i.
+	&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;i.
 Licensee breaches any provision of these terms (or acts in a manner that clearly shows it does not intend to, or is unable to, comply with these terms);

-        ii.
+	&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;ii.
 Licensee fails to make the timely payment of Fees for the Software or the Support Fees, if any;

-        iii.
+	&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;iii.
 CodeNotary is required to do so by law (for example, where the provision of the support services or Software to Licensee is, or becomes, unlawful); or

-        iv.
+	&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;iv.
 CodeNotary elects to discontinue the support services or Software, in whole or in part.

     c. **Survival**.
 Upon expiration or termination of these terms, any perpetual licenses Licensee has granted, Licensee's indemnification obligations, CodeNotary's warranty disclaimers or